Stormwater Utility Program

 My family has lived on the same property at the north end of Paris for 130 years.
 There are no curbs, sidewalks, or storm sewers .
 The only runoff is what trickles down to a stormwater pond that was established 70 years ago for the Capron Survey.
 Explain to us how the user pay model applies in this case and secondly explained why thus was not identified during the GRSN EA process and thirdly why wasn't a public meeting held for Paris residents ?

-SouthDumfriesHick asked about 2 months ago
+SouthDumfriesHick asked 8 months ago

 Thank you for your response, we have heard a number of comments with concerns about the varying levels of stormwater servicing that properties receive throughout a community and will be considering these comments.